wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > TeaCache (and MagCache) is tuned per model so it wouldn't work properly [for Logcat Avatar], EasyCache is model agnostic and should work;
 > it's generally better to set high step count and then adjust the threshold so it drops ~30-50% of the steps [with EasyCache]

+Scruffy:

+> Loras will ALWAYS overlap, depending on what they affect.
+Not a Zimage problem.
+Think of them as transparent plastic overlays... you can stack up a bunch, and some will play nice, and others will overlap and not make sense/work well together.

 ## 2025.12.17

 I2V Encode in Wrapper has `fun_or_fl2v_model` toggle which needs to be enabled for example to make a loop video